Carly Paradis: Performance

 Paradis has performed piano and keyboard alongside noted film composer Clint Mansell and Sonus Quartet showcasing his works at the Gent Film Festival in Belgium, Tenerife International Film Festival in the Canary Islands, Union Chapel, Islington, Le Trianon (theatre) Paris, Barbican Centre London, Royal Festival Hall London, Royal Northern College of Music Manchester, National Concert Hall Dublin and Melbourne Recital Centre as part of the Melbourne Festival.

 Paradis performed her Netflix original series suite and theme song to The Innocents at the BBC Proms 2019 Royal Albert Hall conducted by Robert Ames and performed by London Contemporary Orchestra.

 In 2022, Paradis became a touring member of Nick Cave and the Bad Seeds, playing keyboards during their live performances.
 She contributed whistling to the song "O Wow O Wow (How Wonderful She Is)" on the band's 2024 studio album, Wild God, stating: "I can whistle pretty good and I do bird calls.
 I'm from Canada, when I'm up North at my cottage, there's a certain bird I can call, a warbler, and it'll fly to me."
+According to Cave, when his manager gave him a list of potential keyboardists, "[a]t the end of the list was a woman named Carly Paradis, but her résumé said she basically worked on TV scores.
+Not very promising, I thought, until I noticed she had written the theme music for the English cop show, Line of Duty, which is awesome.
+I rang her straight away and asked if she wanted to join The Bad Seeds.
+She did, and that was that."